dogtail9/ProjectTemplateTutorial/README.md

 }
 ```

-*We use an enum for the diferet values of the project metadata*
+*We use an enum for the different metadata values*

 ```CSharp
 private Project AddProject(string destination, string projectName, string templateName)